xiix0/scam/README.md

-You will probably marry after a very brief courtship.
+You have a strong appeal for members of your own sex.